CaderIdris/GCARE-OPCN3/README.md

 ![GCARE Extras](Images/Setup/04%20-%20GCARE%20Extras.png)

-The program can then be initialised by double clicking the shortcut on the desktop.
+The program can then be initialised by double clicking the shortcut on the desktop, as well as running on login.

 ![GCARE Extras](Images/Setup/04%20-%20Shortcut.png)